How Internet of Things Making Buildings Smarter?

 Embracing intelligent system will cut down power consumption by 30 percent.

-Enhance Security: Managing fire situation is very critical to handle.
+Managing fire situation is very critical to handle.
 But, with integrated building system, it becomes handy to manage such situation.

 For instance, as fire alarms are triggered, smoke exhaust dampers get open automatically and fans start operating.
 The paging system informs the occupants about fire and simultaneously, provides some instructions as well.